Certificate of International and Intercultural Competence (CIIC)

 In addition, the CIIC offers students with intercultural interests the opportunity to network and exchange ideas at peer events.
 Expanding the range of courses in the field of interculturality is also a major goal of the Certificate of International and Intercultural Competence.
 The CIIC draws attention to international and intercultural happenings on campus and in Karlsruhe and creates a network between HKA and international/intercultural institutions and companies.

-The Certificate of International and Intercultural Competence consists of four modules.
-Three completed modules are necessary in order to acquire the CIIC.
-It is therefore possible to gain international and intercultural experience without a stay abroad and to obtain the certificate with the module combination 1+3+4.
-The certificate coordinator can inform you which achievements can be taken into account for the modules.
-In addition to the modules, participants must complete the course on intercultural competence from module 4 (3 Credit Points).
+The Certificate of International and Intercultural Competence consists of four electives (German: "Themenbereiche" with the abbreviation "TB").
+Three completed electives are necessary in order to acquire the CIIC.
+It is therefore possible to gain international and intercultural experience without a stay abroad and to obtain the certificate with the combination of TB 1+3+4.
+The certificate coordinator can inform you which achievements can be taken into account for the electives.
+In addition to the electives, participants must complete the course on intercultural competence from TB 4 (3 Credit Points).

-Practical experience is the best way to easily acquire intercultural competence.
-For this reason, the module “Intercultural Involvement” is particularly suitable for developing intercultural skills and is hence the adequate complement to the theoretical knowledge taught in the mandatory course on intercultural competence.
+Intercultural competence can be acquired "easily", especially in real-life situations.
+For this reason, the elective "Intercultural Involvement" is particularly suitable for the development of intercultural skills and is the appropriate complement to the theoretical knowledge taught in the mandatory course on intercultural competence.

 - Mentoring for incoming students